Archives: Courses

 This course provides an overview of the key functions carried out at credit unions, including: operations, finance, human resources, marketing, and information technology.
 Students will explore the interplay between functional areas and assess the strengths and weaknesses of credit unions’ operational strategies.
 Particular emphasis will be placed on application of course tools on the student’s …

-CEO Panel Read More »
+Financial Analysis Read More »